jplemosx/jplemosx/README.md

 - 👋 Hi, I’m @jplemosx
 - 👀 I’m interested in Edtech and Web3.
 - 🌱 I’m currently learning ReactJS !
-- 💞️ I’m looking to collaborate on anything cool that creates opportunity for other people to become technical.
+- 😎 I’m looking to collaborate on anything cool that creates opportunities for other people.
-- 📫 How to reach me ...

 <!---
 jplemosx/jplemosx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.